-Most of the Marais escaped Haussmann's extensive urban work in the mid 19th century.
+Most of Le Marais escaped Haussmann’s renovation of Paris in the mid 19th century.

-The district physionomy, however, changed in the late 19th - early 20th centuries.
+The district physiognomy, however, changed in the late 19th – early 20th centuries.

 Then, the first Chinese community of Paris appeared during WWI and settled in the Arts et Métiers area.